 My family has a habit of storing frozen food for later cooking.
-Doctor, how should we defrost it to ensure safety when using it?
+Doctor, please tell me how to defrost it to ensure safety when using it?
 (Han, 30 years old, Ho Chi Minh City)

 Reply:

 In case of urgent defrosting, the microwave is a useful option.
-Before placing in the microwave, it is necessary to remove unsafe packaging such as polystyrene trays, plastic food wrap or cardboard boxes.
+Before using, remove any unsafe packaging such as polystyrene trays, plastic food wrap or cardboard boxes.

 To avoid contamination, place food in microwave-safe containers.
-To avoid dripping during defrosting, use containers with lids and vents.
-Heat will not penetrate the entire mass of food being defrosted, so stir and rotate the mass.
+To avoid leakage during thawing, use containers with lids and vents.
+Heat will not penetrate the entire mass of food being thawed, so stir and rotate the mass.

 Another popular way to defrost is to use cold water.
-However, this method can easily put the food in a dangerous temperature range (which is conducive to bacterial growth).
+However, this method can easily expose the food to dangerous temperatures (which are conducive to bacterial growth).
 When using this method, you need to use a clean basin or sink and let the entire food block be submerged in water.

 Food should be wrapped in waterproof, leak-proof packaging to avoid contamination.
-Thawing should be done in about 2 hours or less to avoid food reaching dangerous temperatures (8-63 degrees Celsius).
-Even food wrapped in waterproof packaging can still harbor bacteria on the surface of the sink.
+Thawing should be done in 2 hours or less to avoid food reaching dangerous temperatures (8-63°C).
+Even food wrapped in waterproof packaging can harbor bacteria on the surface of the sink.
 Therefore, the sink should be cleaned after thawing.

-Thawed food should be cooked within 24 hours; if it cannot be cooked immediately, it should be stored in the refrigerator.
+Thawed food should be cooked within 24 hours; if not cooked immediately, it should be stored in the refrigerator.

-For prepared foods that need to be frozen for later use, divide the food into portions just enough for one meal.
+For prepared foods that need to be frozen for later use, the food should be divided into portions sufficient for one meal.
 It is best to store in a glass container and defrost in the microwave when eating.

 Doctor Pham Anh Ngan